gaurang1123/WebDev-Baceknd-Notes/06_React/README.md

     },[status]); // will execute every time when variable changes.

 ### clean up function of useEffect
-Clean up funciton of useEffect is used to execute function or code when our component is going to re-render.
+Clean up funciton of useEffect is used to execute function or code when our component is going to unmount or rerender.
 It is used to clean up (subscription, Event Listners or timers) i.e
 ```javascript